Skip to main content

 • Backlog hoarding.
 A 300-item backlog creates the illusion of a plan.
 Most of those items will never be built.
 Keep the backlog lean.

 Backlog grooming is synonymous with backlog refinement.
 It produces well-defined items for sprint planning.
-Items in the backlog are typically user stories evaluated through prioritization frameworks.
+Items in the backlog are typically user stories evaluated through prioritization frameworks like the RICE Calculator or ICE scoring.
 See capacity planning for how groomed backlogs enable better sprint commitments.

 Frequently Asked Questions